lorenzo-stoakes/learn-prolog-now/notes.md

     loves(_G5,_G6),loves(_G7,_G6).

-* There are two ways of unifying __loves(_G5,_G6)__ against the knowledge base - all-in-all there are four leaf nodes with an empty goal list, which means there are four solutions to the problem:-
+* There are two ways of unifying __loves(\_G5,\_G6)__ against the knowledge base:-

+All-in-all there are four leaf nodes with an empty goal list, which means there are four solutions to the problem:-

 1. X = _G5 = vincent, Y = _G7 = vincent.
 2. X = _G5 = vincent, Y = _G7 = marcellus.